mwaseem75/DataSetProj/README.md

 ## Summary
 Web Application build on InterSystems IRIS for Health and Docker to demonstrate Authentication, Authorization AND Auditing basics.
-By using the application New user can be created programmatically along with auditing, roles and SQL privileges, Option to Enable/Disable, Authenticate/Unauthenticate web application and login with Github account
+By using the application New user can be created programmatically along with auditing, roles and SQL privileges, Option to Enable/Disable, Authenticate/Unauthenticate web application and OAuth2 Authentication with GitHub

 ## Features
 * Authentication, Authorization and Auditing basics
-* Login with Github account (Oauth2)
+* OAuth2 Authentication with GitHub
 * Create New User by code
 * Add Audit Log Programatically
 * Create Role and Assign SQL table priviliges by code